Efficient Dynamic Mesh Refinement Technique for Simulation of HPM Breakdown induced Plasma Pattern Formation: Physical and Computational Model

-The solution to the above multi-physics model can be numerically achieved using two coupled computational solvers viz., EM wave solver, and Plasma solver.
-The important inputs to these computational solvers are field strength of the EM wave, frequency of the wave, pressure and initial electron density.
-The important output required for investigating the physics of plasma dynamics are plasma density, electric field distribution, diffusion and ionization parameters.\\
+The solution to the EM-plasma fluid model described above can be numerically achieved by using two coupled computational solvers, EM wave solver and Plasma solver.
+We use the Yee\cite{Yee-1966} cell-based FDTD scattered field formulation to solve Maxwell's equation in the EM solver.
+Plasma solver uses a finite difference (FD) scheme to computationally solve the plasma continuity equation.
+The plasma solver requires the diffusion and growth or decay associated terms that use the effective E-field provided by the EM wave solver \cite{BChaudhury2010}.
+The plasma density and EM fields are evaluated at specific location on the overlapped cartesian grids \cite{BCHAUDHURY2018}.
+The evaluation involves two events of different timescales, the fast-evolving EM wave that requires frequent E and H-field updates with smaller time steps and the slow evolving plasma density that requires less frequent updates with bigger time step \cite{Pratik2020}. \\

-Electromagnetic(EM) wave solver uses the Yee\cite{Yee-1966} cell-based FDTD scattered field formulation to solve Maxwell's equation.
-Plasma solver uses a finite difference scheme to computationally solve the plasma continuity equation and the electron energy equation.
-The solver requires the diffusion and growth or decay associated terms that use the Effective E-field are provided by the EM wave solver \cite{BChaudhury2010, BCHAUDHURY2018}.\\
+Before the DMR implementation is explained in details, we describe the benchmark simulation setup on which the proposed DMR has been applied and evaluated.
+We consider the HPM breakdown (in air at atmospheric pressure) induced filamentary plasma propagation problem as reported in \cite{BChaudhuryPRL2010,BChaudhury2010, BCHAUDHURY2018}.
+Fig. \ref{fig:serialrepsen} (a), shows a schematic of our computational domain.
+A linearly polarized plane wave (110 GHz) propagating in air at atmospheric pressure, is incident from the left-hand side of the domain.
+The Electric (E) field is Y-directed in the plane of the domain, and wave propagation vector ($k$) is along X. The incident field is larger than the breakdown field.
+Initial plasma density with a Gaussian profile is considered at a small region centered at ($x_{0}$,$y_{0}$) which eventually evolves into a self-organized plasma filamentary structure and propagates from right to left towards the HPM source as simulation progresses \cite{Hidaka2008,BChaudhuryPRL2010,BChaudhury2010, BCHAUDHURY2018}.\\